5 Ways To Cut Stained Glass

 My preferred glass cutting tools are Toyo pencil grip and Toyo pistol grip cutters.
 Before you click I want to let you know I get a small % if you click through from my website and purchase.
 As I hope you know by now, I’m not going to be recommending things I don’t find tip top and incredibly useful.
 Thanks for your support.

 I always wear safety glasses and use a dustpan and brush for the shards.
 I cut on scraps of linoleum, it’s cheaper than the cutting mats you can buy.

 - First choose the smoothest side for cutting on – turn the pattern over if you want the texture on the front of your panel

 - Then make the cut.
 This goes from one edge to the other

-- Hold the cutter at right angles to the stained glass, just in from the edge – say 1/16″ (2mm).
+- Hold the cutter up right, just in from the edge – say 1/16″ (2mm).
 Make sure the little screw is in front of you.
-You can either push or pull the cutter (see FAQ below for more explanation)
+You can either push or pull the cutter

 - Move the wheel across the stained glass at a steady pace.
 You can stop for a breather, but keep the wheel in the same place when you do

 - Listen for a lovely shoooshing sound.
 Don’t worry if you don’t hear this on all opalescents and other specialist artglass.
 It will still separate if you’ve made a good cut